Alexdev68/alx-low_level_programming/0x12-singly_linked_lists/README.md

 # Singly linked lists
-This readme file is for my prject on singly linked lists
+This readme file is for my project on singly linked lists.

 # Tasks
 0. Print list